emre/lighthive/docs/helpers.rst

 Account helper
 =================================

-This class defines an Account in the STEEM blockchain.
+This class defines an Account in the HIVE blockchain.

 .. code-block:: python